netdata/learn/docs/cloud/visualize/kubernetes.md

 Netdata Cloud now features a _open beta_ of enhanced visualizations for the resource utilization of Kubernetes (k8s) clusters, embedded in the default [Overview](/docs/cloud/visualize/overview/) dashboard.

-These visualizations include a heatmap for viewing the status of k8s pods/containers, in addition to composite charts for viewing per-second CPU, memory, disk, and networking metrics from k8s nodes.
+These visualizations include a map for viewing the status of k8s pods/containers, in addition to composite charts for viewing per-second CPU, memory, disk, and networking metrics from k8s nodes.

 ## Before you begin